-memory.
+When we speak of a mental fact as being a conscious memory, it was proposed that we consider it as being repetition of another mental fact and as having occurred in the past67.
+Following this hypothesis a mental fact becomes a conscious memory through a mental categorization that follows the scheme described above.
+Two sets of conditions thus constrain the occurrence of a conscious memory.
 A first set relates to the possibility of executing the constitutive activity of the mental fact that should be the content of the conscious memory.
-The second set relates to the categorization of a mental fact as being a repetition of a mental fact that occurred in the past to the subject of the conscious memory.
-We thus expect a selective loss of the conscious memory of those facts for which subjects cannot produce one of the two previous constitutive activities for any reason, although the facts occurred many times in their past.
-For instance, achromatopsias are known, which follow from brain lesions, in which an adult man loses the ability both to perceive and to remember colors, even if he had perceived and remembered colors several times before incurring the disease.
+The second set relates to the categorization of this mental fact as being a repetition of a mental fact that occurred in the past to the subject of the conscious memory.
+We thus expect that conscious memories selectively shall be lost of the facts that subjects cannot produce for any reason, although the facts occurred many times in their life.
+Achromatopsias are known, for instance, which follow from brain lesions, in which an adult man loses the ability both to perceive and to remember colors, even if he had perceived and remembered colors several times before incurring the disease.